traefik/traefik/docs/configuration/backends/kubernetes.md

 ### `endpoint`

-The Kubernetes server endpoint.
+The Kubernetes server endpoint as URL.

-When deployed as a replication controller in Kubernetes, Traefik will use the environment variables `KUBERNETES_SERVICE_HOST` and `KUBERNETES_SERVICE_PORT` to construct the endpoint.
+When deployed into Kubernetes, Traefik will read the environment variables `KUBERNETES_SERVICE_HOST` and `KUBERNETES_SERVICE_PORT` to construct the endpoint.

-Secure token will be found in `/var/run/secrets/kubernetes.io/serviceaccount/token` and SSL CA cert in `/var/run/secrets/kubernetes.io/serviceaccount/ca.crt`
+The access token will be looked up in `/var/run/secrets/kubernetes.io/serviceaccount/token` and the SSL CA certificate in `/var/run/secrets/kubernetes.io/serviceaccount/ca.crt`.
+Both are provided mounted automatically when deployed inside Kubernetes.

-The endpoint may be given to override the environment variable values.
+The endpoint may be specified to override the environment variable values inside a cluster.

 When the environment variables are not found, Traefik will try to connect to the Kubernetes API server with an external-cluster client.
 In this case, the endpoint is required.
-Specifically, it may be set to the URL used by `kubectl proxy` to connect to a Kubernetes cluster from localhost.
+Specifically, it may be set to the URL used by `kubectl proxy` to connect to a Kubernetes cluster using the granted autentication and authorization of the associated kubeconfig.

 ### `labelselector`

+By default, Traefik processes all Ingress objects in the configured namespaces.
-Ingress label selector to identify Ingress objects that should be processed.
+A label selector can be defined to filter on specific Ingress objects only.

 See [label-selectors](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/#label-selectors) for details.

 ## Annotations

-Annotations can be used on containers to override default behaviour for the whole Ingress resource:
+### General annotations

+The following general annotations are applicable on the Ingress object:

 - `traefik.frontend.rule.type: PathPrefixStrip`
     Override the default frontend rule type.
 Default: `PathPrefix`.
 - `traefik.frontend.priority: "3"`
     Override the default frontend rule priority.